IATA-Cargo/ONE-Record/working_draft/API/docs/implementation-guidelines.md

 The ONE Record API specifies two classes of errors, namely: (1) as a direct response to a synchronous request, or (2) as an asynchronous response submitted after a submitted request has been processed.

-This section describes the general error model data type definition used for error handling within the ONE Record API, and examples for both types of errors.
+This section describes the general Error data type definition used for error handling within the ONE Record API, and examples for both types of errors.

-## Error Model
+## Error

 Class diagram: